Click here for the most recent information on pending and completed Sheriff Sales.

 • Any balance of proceeds not paid within 30 days of the confirmation of sale will cause the purchaser to be held in contempt of court and forfeit the deposit.
 Additional sanctions may be placed at the court’s discretion.

 • The successful bidder must present a Purchaser Information Form along with proper identification at the time their bid is accepted by the officer in charge of the sale.
-Purchaser Information Forms can be printed of the website section “Sale Forms” If you are unable to print off the form, Sheriff’s Clerk will have form for you to fill out.
+Purchaser Information Forms can be the website section “Sale Forms” If you are unable to print off the form, Sheriff’s Clerk will have form for you to fill out.

 • All property sold at Sheriff’s sale is sold on an “AS IS” basis and there is no warranty or guarantee.
 The Putnam County Sheriff’s Office is not responsible to determine and makes no representations regarding whether utility bills, such as water, gas, electric, sewer, etc. are paid or whether the property is free of liens.

 The Putnam County Sheriff’s Office and the appraisers make no representations, assume no responsibility and are not liable, for any condition of the property including any environmental or hazardous conditions that may exist within, under, around or near the subject property.
 The appraisal may or may not have been an inside inspection of the property.

 All Sales Are Classified as “CAVEAT EMPTOR” (buyer beware)

 Individuals who are attending a Sheriff’s sale for the first time with the intent to purchase a property are advised to proceed with extreme caution.
 The law in Ohio relative to real estate is “caveat emptor” which means “buyer beware”.
 It is expected that all purchasers at the sale have contacted their own real estate attorney and title company prior to the sale.